piyushpatel2005/scala-exploration/notes/scala/type-hierarchy/index.md

 At the top of the hierarchy we have `Any` which is a super type of all types in Scala. `Any` has two direct subclasses: `AnyVal` and `AnyRef`.

 ### `AnyVal`
 `AnyVal` is a super type of all value types in Scala.
 Value types are types that are represented as primitive types in Java.
 Examples of value types are `Int`, `Float`, `Double`, `Boolean`, `Char`, `Byte`, `Short` and `Long`.
 They have primitive equivalents in Java language.
-Usually these types are stored on the stack memory and are usually passed by value in method or function calls.
+These types are usually passed by value in method or function calls.
 You will learn more about what pass by value means in upcoming lessons.

 All value types are extended from `AnyVal` which in turn is extended from `Any`.
 Each of these value types have their equivalent rich classes in Scala.
 For example, `Int` has `RichInt`, `Float` has `RichFloat`, `Double` has `RichDouble` etc. These rich classes provide additional methods to the value types and makes them lot more convenient to work with in Scala.
 The `Double` type is implicitly converted into `RichDouble` when you call a method that is not available on `Double` type.
 You will learn more about implicit conversions in upcoming lessons.
 It's not important to know at the moment.
 It's just enough to know that value types have rich classes that provide additional methods.